Cost of LivingUpdated May 2026

 How does Anchorage compare to other west cities?

-Among western cities in our database, Anchorage ranks on the higher end for rent prices.
+Among western cities in our database, Anchorage ranks near the middle for rent prices.
 Nearby alternatives include Juneau and Bellingham.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Anchorage?